epa480/Openstack-Multi-Node-Ceilometer-and-Gnocchi/README.md

-# Openstack-Multi-Node-Ceilometer-and-Gnocchi
+# Openstack-Multi-Node-Ceilometer-and-Gnocchi-Pike
-Installation and file configure of the installation Openstack Multi-node
+Installation and file configure of the installation Openstack Multi-node version Pike